Trina Radke: College years

 Upon graduating from Germantown Academy in 1989, she enrolled at the University of California, Berkeley, where she broke school records and was All American each year, while swimming for their varsity team.
 During her time in college, she also continued swimming for Team USA, winning two more gold medals along the way, while becoming a national champion swimmer in the 200-meter butterfly at the 1990 U.S. Long-Course Championships, where she competed alongside other swimmers, including Janet Evans.
 Radke also was a co-captain on Team USA.
-She graduated Berkeley with a Bachelor's degree in International Business and Ethics, and a Minor in Russian Language, and then earned a Master's degree in Marriage and Family Therapy at Southern Connecticut State University, and completing part of her internship through Yale School of Medicine.
+She graduated Berkeley with a Bachelor's degree in International Business and Ethics, and a Minor in Russian Language, and then earned a Master's degree in Marriage and Family Therapy at Southern Connecticut State University, and completing part of her internship through Yale University School of Medicine.

 Health issues

 While still in high school, Radke contracted mononucleosis.
 Despite this, she continued to compete in swim meets even at the highest level.
 In 1991, she learned that she had chronic fatigue syndrome, which forced her to sit out the 1992 Olympic trials.
 Soon, her condition got so bad, that she found herself bedridden and had to use handicapped parking spaces when driving.
 In 1993, she retired from competitive swimming due to her ongoing bout with CFIDS.
 After 12 years of battling the disease, she finally felt well enough to attempt a comeback in Olympic swimming.
 She participated in the 2004 Olympic trials, thus enabling her to re-enter the world rankings after more than a decade of retirement.

 In 2012, Radke authored and released a book on her life story and struggles with CFIDS, entitled Be Your Best Without the Stress.